mrhota/rust/src/doc/guide.md

 ```

 `cmp` is a function that compares two things, and returns an `Ordering`.
 We
-return either `Less`, `Greater`, or `Equal`, depending on if the two values
+return either `Less`, `Greater`, or `Equal`, as expected.
-are greater, less, or equal.

-The `ordering` variable has the type `Ordering`, and so contains one of the
+The `ordering` variable has the type `Ordering`, so its value is one of the
-three values.
-We can then do a bunch of `if`/`else` comparisons to check
-which one it is.
+three variants.
+We can perform `if`/`else` comparisons to check which one it is.

-However, repeated `if`/`else` comparisons get quite tedious.
-Rust has a feature
+However, repeated `if`/`else` comparisons are tedious.
+Rust has a feature that
-that not only makes them nicer to read, but also makes sure that you never
+not only makes them nicer to read, but also makes sure that you never miss a
-miss a case.
-Before we get to that, though, let's talk about another kind of
+case.
+Before we get to that, though, let's talk about another kind of enum: one
-enum: one with values.
+with values.

-This enum has two variants, one of which has a value:
+This enum has two variants, one of which "wraps" an int:

 ```{rust}
 enum OptionalInt {